 Windhoek Travel Guide

-The small, Germanic capital of the country, Windhoek is an attractive city situated in the Central Highlands and surrounded by hills and mountains, occupying the geographical and economic heart of Namibia.
+The small capital of the country, Windhoek is an attractive city situated in the Central Highlands and surrounded by hills and mountains.
+Namibia's largest city, it occupies the country's geographic and economic heart and is a good base for further travel and exploration.

-The German influence is not only apparent in the architecture and colonial style buildings, but is evident in the food and locally-brewed beer.
+It's pretty evident in the food and locally-brewed beer.
 Polony and sauerkraut are available on the menu among local dishes, including seafood from the west coast and venison or game steaks from the hinterland.
+Eating out in Windhoek is a fun and unique experience.

 Become our Windhoek Travel Expert